Get a kit

 The Uni Cart transports books and activities inside a patented, rolling stage case, which unfolds into a sculptural shelf.
 Learn more.

-Uni Benches are sturdy, lightweight, and stackable, providing seating for two people side-by-side.
+Uni Benches are sturdy, lightweight, stackable, and provide seating for two people sitting side-by-side.
 Learn more.

 Tri-tables were created for the streets of NYC.
 They assemble quickly at two different heights, pack flat, and are designed to work with our benches.
 Learn more.